The priorities for research

 The complete spreadsheet of uncertainties can be found on the JLA website.

-The following questions are also uncertainties.
-However, trials are currently underway investigating these questions and so they were not included in the priority survey.
+The following questions were also uncertainties.
+However, trials were underway at the time investigating these questions and so they were not included in the priority survey.

 Details of the trials can be viewed on the WHO International Clinical Trials Registry Platform by entering in the search box the trial number provided below.
 For many of the trials there is an additional URL for ClinicalTrials.gov which provides more detail.